-- Program Overview
+Program Overview

-This page provides an overview of the Biological Criteria and Bioassessment Program through a national status summary and a compilation of fact sheets memos.
+	This page provides an overview of the Biological Criteria and Bioassessment Program through a compilation of fact sheets, memos and programmatic information.

 	- Case Studies

 	This page contains case studies on how bioassessment information and biological criteria have been used for a variety of water quality management activities such as development of ant-degradation policies, assessment, permitting, and enforcement.